 Household and sexual contacts of people with hepatitis B.

-People with certain medical conditions, including HIV infection, people who receive chemotherapy, and people on hemodialysis.
+People with certain medical conditions, including HIV (human immunodeficiency virus) infection, people who receive chemotherapy, and people on hemodialysis.

 People who inject drugs.